Positivity is undecidable in tensor products of free algebras

 is coRE-hard, so it is undecidable to determine if an element of $\C \Z_m^{*n} \times \Z_m^{*n}$ is strictly positive in finite-dimensional representations.
 If $\C \Z_m^{*n} \times \Z_m^{*n}$ were RFD, then (GapFDPos) would be equivalent to the promise problem

 Note that $\alpha-1$ is positive if and only if $\alpha$ is strictly positive with spectrum contained in $[1,+\infty)$, so (GapPos) is a ``gapped'' version of the decision problem (Pos) considered in \Cref{thm:mainbipartite} (albeit with $\Q$ replaced by $\overline{\Q}$, and $n$ and $m$ allowed to vary).
-By Helton and McCullough's positivstellensatz, if $\alpha - 1$ is positive then $\alpha$ has an SOS decomposition proving positivity, so unlike (Pos), the problem (GapPos) is contained in RE.
+By Helton and McCullough's Positivstellensatz, if $\alpha - 1$ is positive then $\alpha$ has an SOS decomposition proving positivity.
+Due to the promise in (GapPos), a proof that $\alpha$ is positive is also a proof that $\alpha-1$ is positive.
+So unlike (Pos), the problem (GapPos) is contained in RE.
 Since RE does not contain coRE, (GapPos) cannot be coRE-hard, and hence the MIP*=RE theorem implies that $\C \Z_m^{*n} \times \Z_m^{*n}$ is not RFD for large enough $n$ and $m$.

 There is a natural complement to the $\text{MIP}^*=\text{RE}$ theorem called the $\text{MIP}^{\text{co}}=\text{coRE}$ conjecture, which if true would imply (GapPos) is RE-complete, and hence that (Pos) is RE-hard for $\mcA = \C \Z_m^{*n}$ (assuming again that $\Q$ is replaced by $\overline{\Q}$, and $n$ and $m$ are allowed to vary).
 If $\mcA\otimes\mcA$ is RFD, then (Pos) is contained in coRE, so showing that (Pos) is RE-hard for $\mcA = \C \Z_m^{*n}$ (with or without varying $n$ and $m$) would give another disproof of the Connes embedding problem.
 Proving that $\text{(GapPos)}$ is RE-complete would also imply that it is undecidable to determine if $\alpha \in \C \Z_m^{*n} \times \Z_m^{*n}$ is a sum of squares.
 On the other hand, because (GapPos) is contained in RE, hardness results for (GapPos) cannot be used to prove \Cref{cor:mainbipartite}, and \Cref{thm:mainbipartite} is not true if (Pos) is replaced by (GapPos).
 Hence \Cref{thm:mainbipartite} and the $\text{MIP}^{\text{co}}=\text{coRE}$ conjecture seem to be complementary.
 In any case, the proof methods we used here are different from the methods used in the proof of $\text{MIP}^*=\text{RE}$, and our techniques do not appear to be applicable to the $\text{MIP}^{\text{co}}=\text{coRE}$ conjecture.